 In addition to the exhibition in the interior (which has quite restricted opening times – so check before a visit), sweeping views open up outside, from the so-called Dante’s balcony (still part of the Museum) as well as from the castle ramparts and the surrounding fields (a final view of the Rocca is presented below, with the entrance to the Inter-religious Museum).

 Piazza Ermete Novelli.
 Ermete Novelli was one of the great masters of Italian drama, and came from an ancient, noble family of Bertinoro.
 In 1900, he founded Italy's first stable theatre in Rome; therefore, the municipality has dedicated a quiet corner of his hometown to his memory (a corner of the square is portrayed below, with the small Baroque church of San Silvestro).

-Bertinoro has a roughly circular shape, and if you continue down from the castle along via Oberdan and into via del Fossato you will reach the ancient Jewish ghetto in Contada Mainardi – and here is a 'live' connection with the Inter-religious Museum, as this was the birthplace of Rabbi Ovadyah Yare, who lived here until the end of the 15th century and is known throughout the Jewish world as 'the Great Master of Bertinoro'.
+Bertinoro has a roughly circular shape, and if you continue down from the castle along via Oberdan and into via del Fossato you will reach the ancient Jewish ghetto in Contada Mainardi – and here is a living connection with the Inter-religious Museum, as this was the birthplace of Rabbi Ovadyah Yare, who lived here until the end of the 15th century and is known throughout the Jewish world as The Great Master of Bertinoro.

 The Hills of Bertinoro and Polenta